ehabhussein/HL7-fuzzer/Readme.md

   -b SERVER, --server SERVER
                         Setup a server to respond with malicious HL7 messages.
 Set this option to 1 : --server 1 -bp SERVERPORT, --serverport SERVERPORT
-                        Setup the server port. .
+                        Setup the server port used with --server option .
 ```

 * #### The --target option